-4) Have the right Credit Card – Nothing is more annoying that getting your credit card statement after a vacation and seeing those 3% “foreign transaction fees”.
-These days, you don’t have to bother paying them as many card issuers have credit cards that do NOT charge overseas transaction fees.
-(Most major banks offer these types of cards.
-We will address the best cards to have in another post )Another great feature every Jet Setter has to have on his/her credit card is a “ smart chip”.
+5) Travel with Credit Card that uses a Smart Chip – Another great feature every Jet Setter has to have on his/her credit card is a “ smart chip”.
 Smart Chip is a credit card technology where cards are embedded with chips and a cardholder must put in their pin or sign for each transaction to be approved regardless of the card being debit or credit.
 These are prevalent in Europe and Latin America but not the USA.
-In the USA the majority of credit cards are just “swipe and sign” cards where merchant basically swipe the magnetic strip on the card, you sign and the transaction is approved.
+In the USA the majority of credit cards are just “swipe and sign” cards where merchants swipe the magnetic strip on the card, you sign, and the transaction is approved.
 Some banks in the US are now issuing “chip and signature” cards for their clients who travel overseas a lot.
-Although you won’t have a pin to enter in the mobile card machines, the fact that your card will have a chip, will make it easier to avoid any problems with credit cards. (example of a “chip” of a “chip and pin” card) and a mobile card reader where the cards are commonly inserted.
+Although you won’t have a pin to enter the mobile card machines, the fact that your card will have a chip will make it easier to avoid any problems with credit cards. (example of a “chip” of a “chip and pin” card) and a mobile card reader where the cards are commonly inserted.

 Hope you enjoyed our Money Tips for Travelers blog post.
 If you have any more questions before your trip, just call or email the TGW Travel Rep that assisted you and we’ll be happy to answer all of your pre-trip questions!